themaire/sampler/README.md

 Start the sampler :

-Start the script with sudo.
+Start the script with sudo and connect at http://your_machine_ip/.